spotinst/help/src/docs/ocean-cd/examples/verification-templates.md

             value: param2
 ```

-For more information, refer to the [CI analysis documentation](ocean-cd/concepts-features/ci-analysis).
+For more information, refer to the [CI Analysis documentation](ocean-cd/concepts-features/ci-analysis).

 ## What’s next?